 - Lemon zest – You can add additional lemon zest to the glaze, but it’s optional.

-How To Make This Bread
+How To Make This Lemon Poppyseed Pound Cake

 - Combine the dry ingredients.
 Whisk the dry ingredients together in a bowl and set aside.